Keyamura Rokusuke: Plot

 Written by Tsugano Kafū and Chikamtsu Yasuzō, the Hiko-san Gongen chikai no sukedachi was first performed as a ningyō jōruri play in 1786.
 It gained popularity and was adopted as a kabuki play in the next year.
-It was set in the Azuchi-Momoyama period, when Toyotomi Hideyoshi was about to reunify Japan:
+The story was set in the Azuchi-Momoyama period, when Toyotomi Hideyoshi was about to reunify Japan:

 Yoshioka Ichimisai, a sword instructor to the Kōri (Mōri) clan, is killed with a sneak attack by Kyōgoku Takumi.
-His widow Okō and daughters Osono and Okiku swear revenge on him.
+His widow, Okō, and daughters, Osono and Okiku, vow to avenge him.
 However, Okiku is killed by Kyōgoku Takumi and her young son Yasamatsu disappears.

-Around the same time, Rokusuke goes into mourning for his late mother in a mountainous village named Keya (Keya-mura).
-He lives a quiet life in the countryside as a farmer although he is a skilled swordmaster.
-In fact he was a student of Yoshioka Ichimisai.
-His skill is so famous that the local ruler has proclaimed that anyone who defeats Rokusuke would be hired as a sword instructor.
-Rokusuke is visited by a rōnin who styles himself Mijin Danjō but is Kyōgoku Takumi in disguise.
-Holding an elderly woman on his back to raise sympathy, Mijin Danjō asks Rokusuke to help him become a swordmaster.
-Rokusuke accepts his request and deliberately loses a match.
+Around the same time, Rokusuke, mourning for his late mother, lives a quiet life as a farmer in a mountainous village named Keya (Keya-mura).
+Despite his quiet life, he is a skilled swordmaster and was a student of Yoshioka Ichimisai.
+His skill is so renowned that the local ruler has declared that anyone who defeats Rokusuke will be hired as a sword instructor.
+Rokusuke is visited by a rōnin named Mijin Danjō, who is actually Kyōgoku Takumi.
+Holding an elderly woman on his back to elicit sympathy, Mijin Danjō asks Rokusuke to help him become a swordmaster.
+Rokusuke accepts his request and deliberately loses a match to him.

-On his return, Rokusuke finds Yasamatsu without knowing that he is the grandson of his late teacher.
-He hangs the boy's kimono outside his house hoping that his family will see it.
-He is visited by an elderly woman, and then by a woman disguised as a traveling priest.
+Upon his return, Rokusuke finds Yasamatsu without knowing that the boy is the grandson of his late teacher.
+He hangs the boy's kimono outside his house, hoping that his family will see it.
+He is visited first by an elderly woman and then by a woman disguised as a traveling priest.
 She sees the kimono and misidentifies Rokusuke as the enemy.
-He fends off her fierce attack, and then Yasamatsu identifies her as his aunt Osono.
-She suddenly becomes very feminine and claims to be his wife, which is a highlight of the play.
-Then the elderly woman reveals her identify as the swordmaster's widow.
-Later he is visited by a woodman who asks for a revenge for the killing of his mother.
-It turns out that the woman brought by Mijin Danjō was the woodman's mother, not Mijin Danjō's.
-Osono identifies Mijin Danjō as Kyōgoku Takumi, and Rokusuke decides to help their revenge.
+After Rokusuke fends off her fierce attack, Yasamatsu identifies her as his aunt Osono.
+The mannish Osono suddenly becomes very feminine and proposes marriage to Rokusuke, a highlight of the play.
+The elderly woman then reveals herself as the swordmaster's widow.
+Later, a woodman visits Rokusuke seeking revenge for the murder of his mother, revealing that the woman brought by Mijin Danjō was the woodman's mother, not Mijin Danjō's.
+Osono identifies Mijin Danjō as Kyōgoku Takumi, and Rokusuke agrees to help them seek revenge.

-Rokusuke is refused to make a match against Mijin Danjō because of his humble state.
-He becomes a retainer of Katō Kiyomasa after demonstrating his incredible power and skills by a series of sumō matches.
-He is given the name of Kida Magobee (貴田孫兵衛).
-Now as a samurai, he challenges Mijin Danjō to a match and successfully defeats him.
-The play ends with Katō Kiyomasa's departure to the Korean campaign.
+Rokusuke, initially refused a match against Mijin Danjō due to his humble status, becomes a retainer of Katō Kiyomasa after demonstrating his incredible power and skills in a series of sumō matches.
+He is given the name Kida Magobee (貴田孫兵衛).
+Now a samurai, he challenges Mijin Danjō to a match and successfully defeats him.
+The play ends with Katō Kiyomasa's departure for the Korean campaign.